 The use of plants of varying heights can make your landscaping more attractive while providing you and your family with a wide variety of herbs, vegetables, and edible flowers.
-Here are some ideas
+Here are some suggestions that add proportion:

-- Low profile plants/edging, including lettuce, kale, spinach, and other leafy greens, as well as strawberries and raspberries
+- Low profile plants and edging, including lettuce, kale, spinach, and other leafy greens, as well as strawberries and raspberries

-- Medium profile plants/shrubs, such as rosemary, blackberries, mint, basil, tomatoes, and peppers
+- Medium profile plants and shrubs, such as rosemary, blackberries, mint, basil, tomatoes, and peppers

 - Tall plants, including sunflowers, artichokes, and fruit bearing trees